websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-definition-node-reference.md

 # Workflow Definition Node Reference

 _Node_ elements and their sub-elements are fundamental building blocks making up workflow definitions.
-Nodes often reflect the real life stages of the review process: the beginning or end of the review process, or determining which person (or persons) must review the draft, or the review task.
+Nodes often reflect the real life stages of the review process.
 This is a guide describing the different types of nodes and how to use them.

 * [State Nodes](#state-nodes)
 * [Condition Nodes](#condition-nodes)